Vision Statement :

 Bachelor of Engineering (Mechatronics)

-1. Be competent mechatronic engineers who are knowledgeable, skillful and able to solve complex engineering problems.
+PEO 1: Be competent mechatronic engineers who are knowledgeable, skillful and able to solve emerging problems within their organization and society at large.

 Program Learning Outcomes (PLOs)